openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 # Enhanced Blackboard Integration
 **_Work in Progress - Cbeach_**

 The openEQUELLA (oEQ) / Blackboard (Bb) integration has historically been achieved with a building block (B2) and web service (WS) that was uploaded into the Bb site.
-This presented some difficulties and Bb is retiring their SOAP Web Services in Q2 2020 which will effectively break the oEQ WS.
-Due to this upcoming loss of functionality, and the complexity of maintaining the B2/WS, a pure LTI / REST integration is being developed.
+This has historically presented some difficulties and Bb is retiring their SOAP Web Services in Q2 2020 which will effectively break the oEQ WS.
+Due to this upcoming loss of functionality, and the complexity of maintaining the B2 / WS, a pure LTI / REST integration is being developed.
 This integration is available in this release as a minimal set of features as a 'beta' feature release, and will be enhanced for 2019.2.

 As part of migrating from the B2/WS integration to the LTI/REST integration, adopters will have access to the following Bb abilities:
 * Course Content Deep Linking Tool